warrengalyen/aerodash/README.md

 ![Logo](./public/logo.png)

-## Daisy UI Dashboard Template - Aerodash
+## Daisy UI Admin Dashboard Template - Aerodash

-A free dashboard template using **Daisy UI** and react js.
+A free admin dashboard template using **Daisy UI** and react js.
 With the help of Daisy UI, it comes with **fully customizable and themable CSS** and power of Tailwind CSS utility classes.
 It also comes with **redux toolkit** configured.

 ![App Screenshot](./screenshot.jpg)